SixLabors/docs/articles/fonts/useopentypefeatures.md

 # Use OpenType Features for Numbers and Fractions

-This recipe shows the most common way people first encounter discretionary OpenType features: asking fonts to align figures more neatly or substitute fraction glyphs for number-heavy text.
+This recipe shows the most common way people first encounter discretionary OpenType features: asking fonts through [`TextOptions.FeatureTags`](xref:SixLabors.Fonts.TextOptions.FeatureTags) to align figures more neatly or substitute fraction glyphs for number-heavy text.

 ### Align numeric columns with tabular figures